MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 Several Azure products and services support security for IoT devices:

+- [Azure Sphere guardian modules](/azure-sphere/hardware/guardian-modules) enable critical legacy devices to connect to IoT services with zero-trust capabilities, including strong identity, end-to-end encryption, and regular security updates.

-- [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge) provides an edge runtime connection to IoT Hub and other Azure services.
-IoT Edge supports certificates as strong device identities, and supports the PKCS\#11 standard that enables support for device manufacturing identities - and other secrets for operational identities - stored on a TPM or HSM.
+- [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge) provides an edge runtime connection to IoT Hub and other Azure services, and supports certificates as strong device identities.
+IoT Edge supports the PKCS\#11 standard for device manufacturing identities and other secrets stored on a Trusted Platform Module (TPM) or Hardware Security Module (HSM).

 - The [Azure IoT platform SDKS](/azure/iot-hub/iot-hub-devguide-sdks) are a set of device client libraries, developer guides, samples, and documentation.
 Device SDKs implement various security features, such as encryption and authentication, to help you develop a robust and secure device application.